benbalter/jekyll-style-guide/_docs/config.md

 ### URL

 When your site is intended to be hosted on GitHub Pages, prefer `site.github.url`, to a manually specified `url`.
 This will save headache if your repository is renamed, you add a CNAME, the project is forked, or if you preview the site locally.
-To ensure your site renders properly locally, add the following to your site's config (which will be overwridden by GitHub Pages):
+To ensure your site renders properly locally, add the following to your site's config (which will be overridden by GitHub Pages):

 ```yml
 github: